devinkr/js-dom/readme.md

 We learned some things about JS objects.
 We learned that we can give objects key value pairs to program logic from real life objects.
 Turns out, we can actually treat elements in our HTML as objects in our JS programs.

 The [**D**ocument **O**bject **M**odel](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction)
 is a programming interface for HTML.
 When you load HTML into the browser, it gets converted into a DOM structure.
-The [ visual representation](https://css-tricks.com/dom/) of this is the code you see when you open up Developer Tools in the browser.
+The [ visual representation](https://css-tricks.com/dom/) of this is what you see when you open up Developer Tools in the browser.

 We're used to seeing our HTML displayed in the browser, but now we're going to think more about how it gets stored in memory.